davidakennedy/davidakennedy.com/_src/posts/2015-05-31-skye-is-one.md

 You gain a clearer, tighter perspective as a parent.
 If you don't, the lessons, values and practices you wish to impart on your child won't have as much influence.
 I know I will be far from perfect, but I want to do the best I can.

-I heard a parent recently describe his job as a father as "...the most important work I do every day."
+I heard a parent recently describe his job as a father as "…the most important work I do every day."
 Of course!
 I knew that before, but after a year, I really know it.
 I see that work, feel it, and touch it every day.
 And soon, it will start talking! 🙂